juandefelix/hydrometer_corrector/readme.md

 - The application converts the string values in the fields to numbers and displays an error if not.

-Needs to refactor the use input validation
+Needs to refactor the user input validation